drmikesamy/SimpleTextEditor/README.md

 # Simple Text Editor

-Simple Text Editor is a bare-bones rich text editor component for Blazor written completely in C#, with no javascript interop!
+Simple Text Editor is a bare-bones text editor component for Blazor written completely in C#, with no javascript interop!

+It allows for basic formatting and setting block paragraph types.

 Simple Text Editor is still in early stages of development so may contain bugs.